Book Chapters

 The Oxford Handbook of Henry Fielding

-Myth and (Mis)Information: Constructing Medical Practice and Practitioners in Eighteenth- and Nineteenth-Century English Literature and Culture
+Myth and (Mis)Information: Constructing the Medical Professions in Eighteenth- and Nineteenth-Century English Literature and Culture

 Tobias Smollett After 300 Years: Life, Writing, Reputation